 If the fractured bone is in good alignment, a cast may be put on it until it heals.
 If this is the case, your case has a lower settlement value.

-The low-end ($35,000) of the range is for a wrist fracture that heals within a few weeks (e.g. 6 weeks or so), if you receive a little bit of physical therapy (PT), and if you have little to no permanent impairment (injury) or limitations.
+The low-end ($35,000) of the pain and suffering range is for a wrist fracture that heals within a few weeks (e.g. 6 weeks or so).
+This assumes that you receive a little bit of physical therapy (PT).
+It also assumes that you have little to no permanent impairment (injury) or limitations.
 It also assumes that it is dominant wrist.